Policies that Apply to Social Media

 - Additional Resources

 All official uses of social media must be approved by program or office management in consultation with the appropriate communications office.
 The decision to use a social media tool (or combination of tools) must be based on a strategic communications plan and must address the commitment of resources necessary to manage and maintain the public engagement.
-Your communications official should also consult with either WCD or the Assistant Secretary for Public Affairs (ASPA) for high-profile initiatives.
+Your communications official should also consult with either DCD or the Assistant Secretary for Public Affairs (ASPA) for high-profile initiatives.

 - Read What’s In a Plan (PDF – 69KB) and Social Media Considerations: Questions to ask before jumping in (PDF – 106KB).